lestec-al/files/README.md

 # Files
 A simple python file explorer with PySimpleGUI interface.

-Functions:
+Features:
-- copy, paste and delete to trash
+- copy, paste and delete to trash (files, catalogs)
-- sorts by name and size
+- sorts by name (files, catalogs) and size (files)
 - shows hidden files
+- resizability

 For linux debian (xubuntu tested) users there is a fully functional version in file "files app", which is enough to download and run.